We are continually told we eat a nutrient-poor diet, so we need more nutrients.

 - We’re Being Fed Fortified Pig Slop!

 - Could Supplements and Fortification be Bad for You?

 - Should You Take Supplements?

-- Potassium supplementation is typically advised against because it can interfere with blood pressure medications which help you retain potassium.
+- Potassium supplementation is typically advised against because it can interfere with blood pressure medications, which help you retain potassium.

 The Optimal Nutrient Intakes

-The analysis also gives us a fascinating insight into what happens when we consume more essential nutrients than we require, particularly from supplements and fortification.
+As you will see, we often see a ‘rebound satiety response’ when we consume large amounts of nutrients that whole foods cannot provide.
+The analysis also gives us a fascinating insight into what happens when we consume more essential nutrients than we require from sources like supplements and fortification.